 Tim is a Fellow of the British Computer Society, a Fellow of the Royal Institution of Great Britain and a Fellow of the Royal Society of Arts.

-Tim is the Newcomen Warden, is Chair of the Finance, Investments and Property Committee and sits on the Grants Committee.
+Tim was elected Vice-Chair of Trustees in 2014.
+He is Chair of the Finance & Investments Committee and sits on the Property Committee and Community Investment Committee.

 After graduating as an industrial designer in 1990, Colin worked for RM Associates, a London design and architectural practice, as Account Director.
-He has lived in Southwark with his partner, a General Practitioner and Cardiologist, since 1998.
+He has lived in Southwark since 1998.

-Camilla chairs the Grants Committee, and sits on the Finance, Investments and Property Committee.
+Camilla joined the Board in 2010 and sits on our Finance & Investments Committee and Community Investment Committee.

 Becoming a trustee